walmsles/walmsles.github.io/_posts/2021-10-16-Relocating Blog.md

 I will be leaving this site active for a short transition period and will eventually be taken offline, not sure when.
 At the moment it is published on GitHub pages which is awesome and I have no regrets at all!
 I just want to allow for you all to comment on my posts and have some basic stats for my articles and some better SEO than I can do myself.
 I want to focus on Serverless Technologies and keep creating valuable content for you all to read and follow.

+For those who watch the RSS feed here is the new link [https://blog.walmsles.io/rss.xml](https://blog.walmsles.io/rss.xml)